Kardashian's chauffeur detained in France

 - Robbers took jewels and cash worth $10 million

-Paris (CNN)Kim Kardashian West's Paris chauffeur is one of 17 people arrested in connection with the armed robbery of the reality star last year, officials said.
+Paris (CNN)Kim Kardashian West's Paris chauffeur is one of 17 people detained in connection with the armed robbery of the reality star last year, officials said.

-The suspects were detained by French police on Monday for questioning over the theft at gunpoint of jewels and cash worth $10 million from Kardashian West in her Paris hotel room in October, a spokesman for the Paris prosecutor told CNN.
+The suspects were picked up by French police on Monday for questioning over the theft at gunpoint of jewels and cash worth $10 million from Kardashian West in her Paris hotel room in October, a spokesman for the Paris prosecutor told CNN.

 According to the prosecutor, those held are between the ages of 23 and 73 and can be held for up to 96 hours for questioning.

-"These arrests are a nice surprise," Jean Veil, Kardashian West's French lawyer, reportedly told France's L'Express magazine.
+Jean Veil, Kardashian West's French lawyer, described the detentions as "a nice surprise," according to France's L'Express magazine.

 "On the one hand, it will perhaps mean the jewels will be recovered and on the other hand it puts an end to disgraceful speculation by some people, who thought it clever to pretend this robbery was a set-up or a publicity stunt by Madame Kardashian."

-Note: CLARIFICATION: This story has been updated to clarify that the robbery suspects, including the driver, were detained.